kivlor/lawn-chair/README.md

+### Lawn Chair

-Design for a simple lawnchair~
+Sketchup design for a simple lawn chair.